-The driver store is a trusted collection of the inbox and third-party driver packages.
+The driver store is a trusted collection of inbox and third-party driver packages.
 The operating system maintains this collection in a secure location on the local hard disk.
 Only the driver packages in the driver store can be installed for a device.
 When a driver package is copied to the driver store, all of its files are copied.
 This includes the INF file and all files that are referenced by the INF file.
 All files that are in the driver package are considered critical to the device installation.
 See the following guide for “how to rename a Printer in Windows 10“.
 In this article, you will learn how to delete obsolete drivers from the Driver Store in Windows.
 Also, see reasons to deploy AAD, how to set up Azure AD Tenant, and how to add or delete users, and set permissions in Azure Active Directory.

 When you install or update device drivers in Windows, older driver versions are still stored in the system.
 Each time you install or update your device driver, Windows OS since the introduction of Windows Vista continues to store the old version of the driver in the system Driver Store.
 Thereby, if the system doesn’t work correctly with the new driver, the user can roll back to an older version of the driver.